Closing the Communications Gap

 By Dixie Conner

-Dixie Conner, a former classroom teacher, is a member of EDmins Performance Planning Department, which provides school districts with a variety of technology-based planning services.
+Dixie Conner, a former classroom teacher and member of EDmin's Performance Planning Department, provides school districts with a variety of technology-based planning services.

 If technology can contribute so much to student achievement, why do so many teachers fail to see its value?
 Part of the reason is that most teachers are not involved in technology planning, and simply are unaware of what the planning process involves.
 Technology leaders have been lax in communicating with teachers, and teachers have been lax in trying to find out why district administrators and technology leaders put so much emphasis on technology planning.